-JSON to XLSX Converter — Free Online
+JSON to Excel Converter — Free Online

 About JSON to XLSX Conversion

 JSON to XLSX is the conversion that bridges authoring formats and distribution formats.
 JSON is good at one job, XLSX is good at another, and most knowledge work involves moving content from one to the other and back.
 FileChange handles JSON to XLSX entirely in your browser — your document content is read locally, the conversion happens on your own CPU, and the resulting XLSX downloads straight to your device.
 Nothing leaves your machine, which matters when the document contains personal information, client work, financial data, or anything else you would not want sitting in someone else's log files.
+JSON is a nested, machine-oriented data format, while XLSX is Excel's grid of rows and columns — so this conversion flattens structured records into a spreadsheet you can actually sort, filter, and chart.
+An array of objects becomes a table where each object is a row and each key becomes a column header.

 Why People Convert JSON to XLSX

 Documents move in two directions: editable to fixed-layout (Word → PDF, HTML → PDF) and fixed-layout to editable (PDF → Word, PDF → Text).
 The first is about distribution and printing — you need the document to look identical on every device, you do not want anyone editing it accidentally, and you might want to sign it.
 The second is about reuse — you need to copy the text into another document, search across it, or feed the content into a script or database.
 JSON to XLSX is one of these directions, and FileChange handles it cleanly using the open-source libraries that already power similar features in browsers and OS-level tools.
+The driving reason is analysis by humans, not machines: a developer or analyst gets JSON out of an API or a database export and needs it in Excel so a non-technical colleague can pivot, filter, and total it.
+JSON is great for programs to pass around, but Excel is where people actually slice and read data, so moving it into a real .xlsx unlocks the whole spreadsheet toolbox.

 How to Convert JSON to XLSX Online